HMS Halcyon (1894): Mediterranean station

 HMS Halcyon was commissioned to serve at the Mediterranean Station by Commander Scott W. A. Hamilton Gray in March 1898.
 She was stationed at Souda Bay in early March 1900, but later the same month left for Port Said to temporary relieve HMS Rupert as coast defence ship.
 In May 1901 she left the Mediterranean and paid off at Devonport, to be placed in the Fleet Reserve for refitting.

 Pre-war service

-Although being offered for sale, she was recommissioned at Sheerness on 5 July 1913.
+Although being offered for sale, she was recommissioned with a new crew from the Chatham Depot by Commander A.A.
+Ellison, R.N., at Sheerness on 5 July 1913, to do duty as Senior Naval Officer’s Ship, North Sea Fisheries, under the orders of the Admiral Commanding Coast Guard and Reserves.

 World War I service

-In August 1914 she became the ship of the Senior Naval Officer North Sea Fisheries, serving under the orders of the Admiral Commanding Coast Guard and Reserves.
-Located at Yarmouth, she was involved in the Raid on Yarmouth.
+She was involved in the Raid on Yarmouth on 3 November 1914, when she was surprised by enemy cruisers, whom she challenged, and who responded shortly after 7:00 a.m. with gunfire.

 On 29 July 1917, Halcyon spotted a periscope near the Smiths Knoll buoy east of Yarmouth, and carried out a ramming attack, followed by dropping two depth charges.
 Halcyon was credited with sinking the submarine, UB-27.